ryentzer/webpack.js.org/content/get-started/index.md

    [0] ./app/index.js 170 bytes {0} [built]

 ```
-T> If a `webpack.config.js` is present, `webpack` command picks it up by default.
+T> If a `webpack.config.js` is present, the `webpack` command picks it up by default.

-The config file allows for all the flexibility in using webpack.
-We can add loader rules, plugins, resolve options and many other enhancements to our bundles using this configuration file.
+The config file allows for extensive flexibility in using webpack.
+We can add loader rules, plugins, resolve options, and many other enhancements to our bundles using this configuration file.

 ## Using webpack with npm